Goal Misgeneralization in Deep Reinforcement Learning: Introduction

 \section{Introduction}

-A fundamental problem in machine learning is out of distribution (OOD) robustness: performing well on test data that is not distributed identically to the training set \citep{ood-in-ml}.
-This problem has been studied under various names (OOD generalization, distributional shift, domain generalization).
-It is crucial in many applications, particularly those where it is not feasible to collect data distributed identically to that which the model will encounter in deployment.
-In this work, we focus on a particularly concerning type of OOD robustness problem called \emph{objective robustness}, a term coined by \citet{clarifying}, which we study in the deep RL setting.
-Usually, when an RL model is deployed off-distribution, the model either performs well or simply fails to take useful actions.
-However, there exists an alternative failure mode in which the agent pursues an objective other than the true reward while retaining all or most of the capabilities it had on the training distribution.
-We call this kind of failure an \emph{objective robustness} failure and distinguish it from \emph{capability robustness} failures.
-To highlight and illustrate this class of failures, we provide empirical demonstrations of the phenomenon in deep RL agents---to our knowledge, this is the first time it has been demonstrated empirically.
+Out-of-distribution (OOD) generalization, performing well on test data that is not distributed identically to the training set, is a fundamental problem in machine learning \citep{ood-in-ml}.
+OOD generalization is crucial since in many applications it is not feasible to collect data distributed identically to that which the model will encounter in deployment.

+In this work, we focus on a particularly concerning type of generalization failure that can occur in RL.
+When an RL agent is deployed out of distribution, it may simply fail to take useful actions.
+However, there exists an alternative failure mode in which the agent pursues a goal other than the training reward while retaining the capabilities it had on the training distribution.
+For example, an agent trained to pursue a fixed coin might not recognize the coin when it is positioned elsewhere, and instead competently navigate to the wrong position (Figure~\ref{fig:coinrun}).
+We call this kind of failure \textbf{goal misgeneralization}\footnote{ We adopt this term from \citet{goalMisgenDeepMind}.
+A previous version of our work used the term `objective robustness failure' instead.
+We use the term `goal' to refer to goal-directed (optimizing) behavior, \emph{not} just goal-states in MDPs. } and distinguish it from \textbf{capability generalization} failures.
+We provide the first empirical demonstrations of goal misgeneralization to highlight and illustrate this phenomenon.